VaibhavRawat27/python-inventory-system/README.md

 │   ├── transactions.csv    # Sales transactions log
 │   ├── bills.csv           # Bill data
 ├── README.md               # This file
+├── assets/                 # This contains screenhots of the software
 ```

 ---